-The revised Scheme of Delegation (June 2018) clearly outlines the level of responsibility at the following levels:
+The Scheme of Delegation (July 2019) clearly outlines the level of responsibility at the following levels:

 - 1. Members

 - 2. Board of trustees of the Multi Academy trust

 - 3. Chief executive officer

-- 4. Headteacher Executive Group
+- 4. Finance Resources & Audit Committee

-- 5. Academy Local Governing Body/Committee
+- 5. CEO Performance Review panel

-- 6. Academy Headteacher
+- 6. Learning & Education Committee

+- 7. Headteachers of the trust

+- 8. Heads of School